morris/vanilla-todo/README.md

 #### 5.2.3.
 The Bad

+- Class names share a global namespace.
+- Event names share a global namespace.
+  - Especially problematic for events that bubble up.
+- No code completion in HTML strings.
 - The separation between base HTML and dynamic rendering is not ideal when compared to JSX, for example.
 - JSX/virtual DOM techniques provide much better development ergonomics.